Skip to content

 When you buy a diamond art kit, one of the things that you’re likely to receive with it is a tiny tray that serves to keep your gems close together and readily at hand.
 However, if you have a couple of different projects or simply too many gems — you may want to get a larger diamond tray.
 There are plenty of trays with handy dividers and steel tweezers, specifically made for these diamond drills.

-Frames
+Diamond Art Frames

 Many of the diamond painting accessories that we’ve mentioned here serve to help you as you work on your diamond art masterpiece.
 However — there are some that are supposed to improve its aesthetics once it’s done.
 And on that list, the frame for the painting definitely takes a premiere spot.

 That being said, remember that plenty of diamond paintings aren’t actually in the standard sizes of regular paintings.
-And when you do frame the painting, you may want to think about not using a glass pane as covering; while it protects your painting, it will also dull the diamonds’ vibrancy somewhat.
+And when you do frame the painting, you may want to think about not using a glass pane as a cover; while it protects your painting, it will also dull the diamonds’ vibrancy somewhat.

 Next up, there’s also a stretcher bar frame — this is also an excellent option when it comes to framing diamond art.
 The best thing about these is that you can also get these in all kinds of sizes and shapes.
 Of course, you will first want to do some measuring of your diamond art piece to ensure that it will be able to stretch beyond the edge of the frame.
-Plus, you will need to use staples and a nail gul to do this properly.
+Plus, you will need to use staples and a nail gun to do this properly.

 Naturally, you could always just use a regular art canvas for mounting your piece of diamond art.
 You simply need to find a canvas that’s about two inches shorter in width and length compared to the canvas of the diamond art, so that it can easily be stretched around it.
 After that, feel free to use craft glue to cover the back of your canvas.
 Then, press this glued canvas onto the canvas of your diamond art piece and trim any remaining edges.
 Now you can hang it, as long as everything has thoroughly dried.